ionspin/kotlin-multiplatform-bignum/README.md

 Serializers for KotlinX Serializtion library are provided, see more here [kotlinx serialization support](bignum-serialization-kotlinx/README.md)

-Note that because kotlinx doesn't support linux arm targets as well as MinGW x86, serialization support library doesn't either.
+Note that because kotlinx doesn't support linux ARM targets as well as MinGW x86, serialization support library doesn't either.
 Additionally, because of a bug when building serialization support library only JS IR variant is provided.